 We make assumptions to estimate future cash flows and asset fair values.
 The estimated fair value is generally determined using the depreciated replacement cost method, the market approach, or discounted cash flow projections.
-Estimated future cash flows are highly subjective assumptions based on Company's projections and understanding of our business, historical operating results, and trends in sales and restaurant level operating costs.
+Estimated future cash flows are highly subjective assumptions based on Company's projections and understanding of our business, historical operating results, and trends in sales and restaurant level operating costs including assumptions related to the market rent of a sublease scenario.